awankhede/RetailAPI/README.markdown

 MONGO DB

-Make sure that you have Maven installed as this tool will allow you the ability to work with the noSQL database defined in mongo.
+Make sure that you have MongoDB installed as this tool will allow you the ability to work with the noSQL database defined in mongo.

 Direct Install: Follow this [link](https://www.mongodb.com/try/download/community)